optymyze-dev/devops-bootcamp/assignments/01_Assignment_Host-Management.md

 Vagrant's documentation does an excellent job at describing how to use the Puppet Apply provisioner(https://www.vagrantup.com/docs/provisioning/puppet_apply.html).
 The only gotcha I found is that Puppet must be installed on the Vagrant-based virtual machine before Puppet Apply can be used.
 Maybe I just missed that bit in the documentation.

 Puppet is a very complex topic and we won't cover all the details.
 We're just going to give you some concepts so that you can get started.
-More details about puppet are available at their[website](https://puppet.com/docs/puppet/5.3/bgtm.html) allong with a more indepth documentation.
+More details about puppet are available at their [website](https://puppet.com/docs/puppet/5.3/bgtm.html) allong with a more indepth documentation.
 Probably the best way to get started is using a book (https://www.amazon.com/Puppet-4-10-Beginners-Guide-newbie/dp/1787124002 is a great refrence to get started) or [getting started guides](https://puppet.com/docs/puppet/5.3/quick_start_essential_config.html).

 Before we get started we should introduce a couple of concepts: